midl-dev/midl-website.github.io/tezos-private-chain.md

 # Tezos Private Chain As a Service

-MIDL.dev offers Fully Private Chains As a Service option.
+MIDL.dev offers Fully Private Chain As a Service option.
 Our full privates chains are operated on top of a cloud-based platform.
 This guarantees highly redundant and reliable infrastructure with 24/7 monitoring.

 We take care of hosting and maintaining Tezos private chain.
-We generate blocks on your protocol of choice freeing space for you to innovate and focus on the high-level services on top of Tezos network.
+We generate blocks on your protocol of choice, freeing space for you to innovate and focus on the high-level services on top of Tezos network.

 <h3><span style="color:#FB9300">Do what you do best. </span>Leave the boring stuff to us.</h3>